BartolomeoRusso9/qobuz-rest-api/README.md

 # qobuz-api

-A local REST API on `http://localhost:8000` that exposes Qobuz functions for use by any program (e.g. Spotiflac, Python scripts, etc.)

 > [!IMPORTANT]
 > Music piracy is illegal in most countries.
 This project is intended for use with a valid Qobuz subscription for personal/educational purposes (e.g. in your homelab).
 Use responsibly.